-I spent two weeks traveling around Riviera Maya in Mexico exploring the beautiful beaches, visiting ancient Mayan ruins, and of course checking out the famous Valladolid Cenotes.
+I spent two weeks traveling around Riviera Maya in Mexico exploring the beautiful beaches, visiting ancient Mayan ruins, and of course, checking out the famous Cenotes in Valladolid.

 If you don’t know what a Cenote is, it’s basically a natural sinkhole filled with fresh groundwater which is typically a vibrant blue or crystalline color due to the surrounding limestone rocks.
 Pretty awesome right?!